khushipurwar09-spec/VITyarthi-project/README.md

 Installation & Run

-Save the Code: Checking that the provided Python code is saved as fitness_tracker.py.
+Save the Code: Checking that the Python code and saving it

 Open Terminal: Locate the directory containing the file.